fuzziqersoftware/cyclone/README.md

 This command creates series or modifies the storage format of existing series.
 The caller provides a map of series name to metadata (which includes the archive sizes and resolutions, and propagation/aggregation options), as well as flags to define the behavior (whether existing series should be overwritten or resampled, and whether missing series should be created).

+If the series does not exist and create_new is true, it is created.
+If the series exists and skip_existing_series is true, no operation is performed.
+If the series exists and truncate_existing_series is true, all datapoints are deleted from the series and it is recreated with the specified storage format.

+If the series exists and skip_existing_series and truncate_existing_series are both false, then Cyclone resamples the existing data into the new storage format.
+This is implemented by reading all non-null datapoints from the existing archive, creating a new storage file, then writing these datapoints back to it.
+This entire process happens under a write lock and may be considered atomic, with one caveat: the new resolution may not be visible to clients until the changes are actually committed to disk, which may take some time if write buffering is used.
+If the new storage format has a lower resolution or a shorter retention window than the original storage format, then some datapoints may be lost.
+Furthermore, if multiple non-null datapoints map to the same interval in the new storage format, they are not aggregated - only one of them will be chosen as the datapoint for that interval.

 If write buffering is used and skip_buffering is false (the default), this command returns before the changes are committed to disk.

 #### delete_series